A pandemic pod could help you get through winter, experts say. Here’s how to form one.

 Be willing to change course

 While planning is essential to the success of a pod, experts stressed the importance of adapting to the ever-changing environment created by the pandemic.
-The pod should constantly be communicating and updating its guidelines to best suit its members, Knight said.
+A pod should constantly be communicating and updating its guidelines to best suit its members, Knight said.

 “What we thought the normal was in May is not necessarily what the normal is today,” he said.
 “As we continue to learn about the virus and experience this pandemic, recommendations may change … risk understanding may change, and so we have to be flexible.”